Enrique Andreu

 Enrique 'Quique' Andreu Balbuena (born 20 October 1967) is a Spanish basketball player.
 He competed in the men's tournament at the 1988 Summer Olympics and the 1992 Summer Olympics.

+Career

+Andreu started his career with CB Zaragoza.
+In 1993 he became the most expensive player in Spanish basketball after Barcelona paid 100 million pesetas (600.00 euros) to sign him.
+In 1998 he moved to Joventut Badalona and he later ended his career with Ionikos Nea Filadelfia.